DistributedCity/distributedcity.github.com/README.md

 ## Thanks

 ### v1 Contributors
-mids, gente_libre, invisible_man, mister lee, ellison, rusty and others.
+mids, gente_libre, phlex, invisible_man, mister lee, ellison, rusty and others.

 ### v1 Participants
 Hundreds of users we hope to see again in the future in the new systems.